astronomer/docs/astro/cli/astro-dev-run.md

 # Export connections in your local Airflow environment to STDOUT in a JSON format

 $ astro dev run connections export - --file-format=env
-# Export connections in your local Airflow environment to STDOUT in the default URI format
+# Export connections in your local Airflow environment to STDOUT in a URI format
 ```

 ## Related Commands